 Phone: (503) 208-2061

 Portland, Oregon, doesn't necessarily offer the type of rural surroundings you'd expect in a wine destination, but it does technically sit in the Willamette Valley.
 And urban Division Winemaking is a great winery to know about.
 Founded by Thomas Monroe and Kate Norris in 2010, Division produces an eclectic assortment of food-friendly varietals and blends, sourced from sustainably farmed vineyards in Oregon and Washington.
-The selection includes pinot noirs, syrahs, chardonnays, gamay noirs, chenin blancs, at least one aligote and others, produced in small lots.
-The offerings change as new releases replace sold-out bottlings.
-You can sample the latest and greatest by the flight, glass or bottle on-site at Oui!
-Wine Bar + Restaurant.
+The selection includes pinot noirs, syrahs, chardonnays, gamay noirs, chenin blancs, at least one aligote and others, produced in small lots that tend to sell out pretty quickly.
+The wines are currently available online as the owners complete the build-out of their new urban location.

 6750 NE Breyman Orchards Road